qaalabs/fabric/docs/05-dataflows-gen2/instructions.md

 ## Step 2: Create a workspace

-Before working with data in Fabric, you need to create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to create a workspace with a Fabric licence capacity.

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) in an incognito/private mode browser tab browser, and sign in with the Fabric credentials from the QA Platform.